silvercrypto888/platinum_ecosystem/README.md

 1. Basic exposure to Windows and Command Prompt.
 This tutorial is primarily intended for Windows users.
 2. Basic exposure to blockchains, crypto wallets, sending funds, etc.

-(Basic exposure to programming principles is highly useful for the tutorial, but not strictly necessary.
+(Basic exposure to programming principles is highly useful for the tutorial, which includes Python scripts, but it is not strictly necessary.
 Linux or Windows Subsystem for Linux is very useful for making advanced dApps, but is not necessary for this tutorial)

 ## Dipping Your Toe Into Building on X1